Almost every garden in North America has hosted a nesting pair of American Robins at some point.

 The typical American Robin breeding season runs from April to July.
 Nesting may begin as early as March, in the southern states.

-Robins are very protective of their nest and territory.
-You'll find Robin repeatedly flying into or attacking windows.
+These birds are very protective of their nest and territory.
+They even fly repeatedly into windows attacking their reflection.

 Only a quarter of those that fledge survive until November.
 From that point on, about half of the birds alive in any year will make it to the next.